xiao0720/vim-config/README.md

 An awesome Vim config for development, slow roasted with a Ruby twist and a shot of web-dev.

-# Install & Configuration
+# Installing

-## Installing for the first time
-Assuming you already have vim installed, just run each of the following commands:
+Assuming you already have vim, just run:
 ```bash
     git clone https://github.com/AdamWhittingham/vim-config.git ~/.vim
     ln -s ~/.vim/vimrc ~/.vimrc